-Of course, with the benefit of hindsight, I was never going to be able to stick to Apartment Therapy’s August “Style Cure” given that I was on holiday for much of the planning stage.
-I love the concept though: every day for a month you’ll receive an email containing a simple task to help you plan, style and celebrate the makeover of one room in your house.
+Of course, viagra 60mg with the benefit of hindsight, buy more about I was never going to be able to stick to Apartment Therapy’s August “Style Cure” given that I was on holiday for much of the planning stage.
+I love the concept though: every day for a month you’ll receive an email containing a simple task to help you plan, information pills style and celebrate the makeover of one room in your house.
 It’s a programme the site also ran in January, which I think was when I initially signed up (I failed then too, admittedly) – so if they repeat it in the new year, maybe I’ll have better luck then.

 I’m trying not to beat myself up about it – the way I live my life, it’s no surprise that things often get in the way – but I told myself that things were going to be different in our no-longer-quite-so-new home.
 Although we lived in Monkey Towers for six years the place never really felt like ours in all that time, perhaps because it was full of furniture that we never picked for ourselves.
 Although we’re still renting, the flat we’re in now was unfurnished so everything in it is ours – and it also came with at least two hideous walls that you’d think would be all the encouragement one needs to redecorate.
 That and the red wine stain halfway up the kitchen wall.
 The broken bottle might have been my fault, or it might have been Scooter-cat’s; but it was that early in the morning it was never properly dealt with.